jmcook1186/beacon-light-client/README.md

 For light-client dev make sure the testnet BN's are running altair.
 The defaults in vars.env set the altair hard fork to block 18million-ish.
 Set it to 0, then the altair endpoints will be available immediately.

+Make sure you are using the lts version of node, the latest version breaks the local testnet (ganache fails to run).
+`nvm use --lts`

 ## finality_branch and sync_committee_branch

 see SSZ_notes.md